 In recent years, Costa Rica has made an effort to develop its tourism industry while also preserving its natural environment.
 As a result, Costa Rica is now a popular destination for both adventure seekers and nature lovers.
 Whether you are looking for an adrenaline-fueled vacation or a relaxing getaway, Costa Rica has something to offer.

 If you’re thinking of heading to Costa Rica during the dry season, there are a few things you should know.
-First of all, it’s not actually that dry.
+First of all, it’s not that dry.
 Sure, there’s less rain than usual, but that doesn’t mean you won’t get wet.
 A quick afternoon shower is still common, and you may even experience a tropical downpour from time to time.

 Secondly, the heat can be intense.
 Make sure to pack plenty of sunscreens and stay hydrated.
 And finally, beware of the dreaded no-see-ums.
 These tiny biting insects are most active during the dry season, and they’re not afraid to bite.
 With that said, the dry season is still an excellent time to visit Costa Rica.
 The weather is beautiful and the crowds are thin.
 Just be prepared for a little bit of everything.

 The rainy season in Costa Rica is a time of year when the rain comes down in buckets.
 From June to November, the country experiences an average of 12 inches of rain per month.
 That’s enough to turn even the sunniest of days into a soggy mess.
-While some visitors may be deterred by the thought of all that rain, there’s actually no need to let the weather ruin your vacation.
+While some visitors may be deterred by the thought of all that rain, there’s no need to let the weather ruin your vacation.

-With a little advance planning, you can easily avoid the rain and enjoy all that Costa Rica has to offer.
+With a little planning, you can easily avoid the rain and enjoy all that Costa Rica has to offer.
 By choosing your travel dates carefully and packing the right gear, you’ll be prepared for anything the rain may throw your way.
 So don’t let a little rain put a damper on your Costa Rican vacation.
 With a little preparation, you can easily enjoy all that this beautiful country has to offer – rain or shine.

 The Shoulder Season in Costa Rica (May-June and November)

 If you’re looking to travel on a budget, the shoulder season is the best time to go.
 Prices are lower and the crowds are smaller.
 But what exactly is the shoulder season?
-In Costa Rica, it refers to the months of April and May, when the weather is still pleasant but there’s less chance of rain.
+In Costa Rica, it refers to April and May, when the weather is still pleasant but there’s less chance of rain.

 This makes it an ideal time to explore the country’s many national parks and hikes.
 So if you’re looking for a cheaper and less crowded trip, consider traveling during Costa Rica’s shoulder season.

-What to Pack For a Trip to Costa Rica?
+What To Pack For a Trip to Costa Rica?

-What to pack for a trip to Costa Rica really depends on the time of year you’ll be visiting and what activities you plan on doing.
+What to pack for a trip to Costa Rica depends on the time of year you’ll be visiting and what activities you plan on doing.
 For example, if you’re planning on spending most of your time at the beach, you’ll need to pack plenty of sunscreens and swimwear.
 However, if you’re headed into the rainforest, you’ll need to pack rain gear and mosquito repellent.

 No matter where you’re going or what you’re doing, there are a few essential items that everyone should pack for a trip to Costa Rica.
 These include: